From Ruthie’s diary

 We was saving up Frankie’s money to get a place, and all Frankie did was work and come home to sleep, and every night, before he got into the bed, he counted the saved up money like it was air he needed to get through another night, and he was already setting a little aside for the day when he could buy that store after Mr. Forster retired.
 From then on I knew Frankie would never let me or the baby inside of me go hungry.
 He didn’t drink, either, and he came home every night even after we got our place, not like some of the husbands I knew about.
 We always had supper together, us and the babies.
 He didn’t talk much, but I was used to that, and he played with the babies some before he went to his paperwork and fell asleep in the chair.

 Momma kept telling me I needed to be grateful for a man like that.
-I tried, but when I looked inside my heart for gratefulness, all I could do was cry.
+I tried, but when I looked inside my heart for gratefulness, all I found was emptiness and all I could do was cry.
 So many times I cried, those early years.
 Frankie said that was just the way I was.
 Mama told me too.
 Weak and no good.
 People like that can’t help but cry, they both said, and they was right.
 So I growed out of it and quit crying.
 But now, when I should be crying, I don’t feel a bit like it.
 I just feel like sitting here and looking at him, so big and dead in that wood box.
 Organ music is playing through the sound system.
 Soft.
 It’s a hymn, but I can’t think of the name.
-It goes Jesus, something something.
-But it ain’t coming to me.
+It goes Jesus, something something, but the words ain’t coming to me.